typelevel/cats/docs/src/site/index.md

 We feel that having lots of documentation is a very important goal for our project.
 It will be a big win towards our goal of approachability.
-We will strive to have the code well documented, we will strive to have lots of documentation external to the code, and We will strive to have a large corpus of compiler verified examples of how the software can be used.
+We will strive to have the code well documented, we will strive to have lots of documentation external to the code, and we will strive to have a large corpus of compiler verified examples of how the software can be used.